ocpi/ocpi/mod_tariffs.md

 ##### Request Body

-In the put request the new or updated Tariff object is send.
+In the put request the new or updated Tariff object is sent.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Type                            | Card. | Description                              |